HiKey specifications

 Hardware overview (practical)

-The most useful 'spec' details are the ones you can verify from the running system.
-When you have a shell, confirm:
+The most useful specification details are the ones you can verify from the running system.
+When you have a shell, confirm the SoC and CPU with cat /proc/cpuinfo and uname -a, then check RAM with grep MemTotal /proc/meminfo.

 Supported OS images (internal)

-Use the downloads page on this site and choose an image that explicitly names your board model.
-Before flashing, verify the checksum and keep a copy of the exact image file you used so you can reproduce results.
+Use the downloads page on this site and pick an image that explicitly names your board model.
+Before flashing, verify the checksum and keep a copy of the exact image file you used.
+That is what lets you reproduce a result instead of guessing which build ended up on the card.

 Boot options (what to expect)